aaayejaaaye/aaayejaaaye.github.io/_posts/2019-11-26-How-Designed-My-Jekyll-Blog.md

 <img src="\pictures\how I Created My Blog\installjekyll011.png">

-Under the styles tab to the right in the .site-title, .site-vistied box we see the file and the line we need to go to to change that element.
-In this case layout.css:26. so back in Atom I will go to \sass > minima > \_layout.css > line 26 aka .site-title{} and insert color: #99ff33; like so:
+Under the styles tab to the right in the .site-title, .site-vistied box we see the file and the line we need to go to.
+Change that element.
+In this case in the css file: layout.css:26.
+Back in Atom I will go to \sass > minima > \_layout.css > line 26 aka .site-title{} and insert color: #99ff33; like so:

   ```
   .site-title {